Skip to content

 Look for phishing simulation

 Phishing attacks are some of the most common threats that employees face.
+Successful attacks may install malware, steal login credentials, or even steal money directly.
 Studying the technique is useful, but that doesn’t mean employees will recognize the signs in real life.
 Phishing email security training coupled with phishing simulation puts your users to the test and identifies which employees may be most susceptible to social engineering attacks.

 Check compliance requirements

 If your company is subject to compliance requirements, review them before selecting a cybersecurity awareness training program.
-The guidelines may specify the necessary training content and frequency.
+The guidelines may specify the necessary cyber training content and frequency.
+If you don't have the resources or expertise in house, you might also consider hiring a third-party cybersecurity analyst to assess your needs.

 How do you foster a culture of cybersecurity?